Olive garden nutrition allows me to discuss a few of the advantages of this humble Mediterranean fruit.

 Notice that butter is back.
 Dinkum!
 A powerful meta analysis of 80 research projects concerning the butter versus margarine saga concludes that there is no conclusive scientific evidence that changing to polyunsaturate oils has any benefit.

 Mostly, our motto at Bernard-Preston.com and Chiropractic-Help.com is Slow Food made Fast, but some healthy dishes just take time.
 One is stuffed vine leaves but they are full olive garden nutrition.
 Make it occasionally.

-Olive oil is predominantly made up of oleic acid; it's mono unsaturated as stated above, and thus very healthy, and is designated a omega-9 oil.
+Your olive garden nutrition is predominantly made up of oleic acid; it's mono unsaturated as stated above, and thus very healthy, and is designated an omega-9 oil.
 Replacing your seed oils, which are high in omega 6, in salad dressings with olive oil helps to reduce that inflammatory omega-6/ omega-3 ratio.

 The oleic acid is also a vital part of the covering of nerves called myelin.
 Lose that fatty sheath and they can no longer conduct causing multiple sclerosis.
 Read more about this at our healthy flour page.

 Quick hummus using your your olive oil is a breeze; I make a tubful several times a week; without chemical preservatives it tastes so much better, but finish it within a few days.
-The excess goes into our low GI bread to bring down the glycemic index of flour.
+The excess goes into our low GI bread to bring down the glycemic index of the wheat; not that you need be concerned if you are using healthy flour.

 Hummus turns a boring green salad into the food from the gods.
 It's full of chickpea, sesame and olive garden nutrition.